open-ortho/BFD9000/bbc_clean/treerez/README.md

   -q , --quantity     number of sampled patients (default: 1) -t , --trim         auto-trimming threshold - from 0 (black) to 255 (white) (default: 240)
 ```

+You can find more details in the [treerez logbook](/documentation/treerez_logbook.ipynb).